davmacario/MDI-LLM/docs/setup-tx2.md

 ```

 Then, proceed with the modifications described at the link, and launch the compiler.
-It is suggested to compile inside a [tmux](https://www.redhat.com/sysadmin/introduction-tmux-linux) session, and also to run the following commands to fix the core frequencies to their maximum:
+It is suggested to compile inside a [tmux](https://www.redhat.com/sysadmin/introduction-tmux-linux) session, and also to run the following commands to invoke Jetson Clocks and fix the core frequencies to their maximum:

 ```bash
 sudo jetson_clocks --store  # Store current "normal" state in the default path